kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-Lets take an example of text editor which keeps saving the state from time to time and that you can restore if you want.
+Let's take an example of text editor which keeps saving the state from time to time and that you can restore if you want.

-First of all we have our memento object that will be able to hold the editor state
+First we have our memento object that will be able to hold the editor state

 ```php
 class EditorMemento